Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 2. In [05-resource-server-validate-audience]'s `application.yml`, set issuer-uri to a wrong value, run the application again, check what will happen.

 # 6. resource-server-check-permission-by-scp
-In this section, we will demonstrate how to check permissions in a resource server.
+This section will demonstrate how to check permissions in a resource server.
 You can get more information from [MS doc about permissions and consent in the Microsoft identity platform].
 You can choose one of the following options to get the sample project.

  - Option 1: Use [06-resource-server-check-permission-by-scp] project directly
  - Option 2: Follow steps in [6.1.
 Create sample project](#61-create-sample-project) to create the sample project.